redstone99/hass-alert2/README.md

 Without [Alert2 UI](https://github.com/redstone99/hass-alert2-ui) you can still view and do some management of Alert2 alerts, but the process is a bit more involved.

+### Editing Alert2 entity settings

+Alert2 sets a `unique_id` on each alert and generator entity.
+This means you can adjust HA entity settings for the alert via the HA more-info pop-up dialog.
+A few notes:

+We recommend setting `friendly_name` in your Alert2 config rather than editing the `name` field in the entity settings, just to avoid confusion.
+The entity setting for `name` will override any `friendly_name` set.

+You may see old alert entities persist briefly with a state of "unavailable", particularly in the 10 seconds after HA startup if one of your generators changes the set of alerts it generates.
+What going on is that the set of Alert2 entities in existence can fluctuate, as you adjust your Alert2 config or as generators update.
+If Alert2 stops creating an alert (eg on restart), then since the `unique_id` is set, the dead alert will persist with a state of "unavailable".
+Alert2 strives to avoid this by updating the entity registry during Alert2 lifecycle changes.
+And 10 seconds after HA starts up or Alert2 reloads, Alert2 it will go through and purge the entity registry of those dead alerts.

 ## Service calls and events